AdobeDocs/experience-manager-65.en/help/assets/video.md

    For example, `https://1a2b3c.mycompany.com:4321`

-   **Note**: The path examples above is intended for illustration purposes only.
+   **Note**: The path example above is intended for illustration purposes only.

    ![6_5_googleaccount-apis-createcredentials-oauth](assets/6_5_googleaccount-apis-createcredentials-oauth.png)